erickhgm/code-challenges/bigo/README.md

 Big O defines the runtime required to execute an algorithm by identifying how the performance of your algorithm will change as the input size grows.
 But it does not tell you how fast your algorithm's runtime is.

 Big O notation measures the efficiency and performance of your algorithm using `time` and `space` complexity.
+Big O measure the linear algorithm not constant algorithm.

 An algorithm's `time` complexity specifies `how long it will take to execute` an algorithm as a function of its input size.
 Similarly, an algorithm's `space` complexity specifies the `total amount of space or memory` required to execute an algorithm as a function of the size of the input.